Configure a Poetry environment

 Select Add Local Interpreter.

-Select the base Python interpreter from the list, or click to browse for a Python executable.
+Choose the base interpreter from the list, or click and find the desired Python executable in your file system.

 If PyCharm doesn't detect the poetry executable, specify the following path in the Poetry executable field, replacing